lammps/lammps/doc/src/Errors_messages.rst

 *Shake angles have different bond types*
-   All 3-atom angle-constrained SHAKE clusters specified by the fix shake command that are the same angle type, must also have the same bond types for the 2 bonds in the angle.
+   All 3-atom angle-constrained SHAKE clusters specified by the fix shake command that are the same angle type, must also have the same bond types for the two bonds in the angle.

 *Shake atoms %d %d %d %d missing on proc %d at step %ld* The 4 atoms in a single shake cluster specified by the fix shake